 Sahel wetlands include rivers and their floodplains, seasonal lakes and ponds set amid arid and semi-arid landscapes.
 This freshwater provides food and fodder for farmers, fishers, and pastoralists.
 It also support seasonal patterns of migration for people and animals including millions of waterbirds that breed in Europe.

 Water is already a scarce resource in this region and likely to dwindle further.
-The rising need for food and energy production is driving upstream water withdrawals, often at the expense of the seasonal floods.
-This jeopardises downstream wetlands and the communities and nature that depend on them.
+The rising need for food and energy production is driving upstream water abstraction, often at the expense of the seasonal floods.
+This poses a threat to downstream wetlands and the communities and nature that depend on them.

 The area of floodplain wetlands in the Sahel is shrinking.
-To halt and reverse this trend, we improve the understanding of their values and build the capacity of governments, civil society organisations and local communities to take action in the sustainability of these wetlands and to adapt to a changing climate.
-Our ambition is to increase the reach of our current work across the Sahel from coast to coast.
+To halt and reverse this trend, we build the capacity of governments, civil society organisations and local communities to understand the values of these wetlands, to take action in their sustainability and to adapt to a changing climate.
+Our ambition is to increase the reach of our current work across the Sahel from coast-to-coast.